 True.
 Historians are storytellers and second-guessers but NO scientists.
 Because of this, they have NOTHING useful to say about methodology.
 Psychologists, too, have not much to say because economics is NOT about human psychology/behavior but about the behavior of the economic system.
-Economics is NOT a so-called social science but a system science.
+Economics is NOT a so-called social science but a systems science.
 For more about the cargo cult science psychology see Feynman on Wikipedia or YouTube.

 (iii) You say: “Finally, following this dictum if you can find some other variables to measure and test except relational ones let me know.
 That would change everything.
 A brand new universe would emerge.”

 Yes, indeed.
-Here you have the First Economic Law which defines the measurable and testable economic relations for the elementary consumption economy which in turn are entirely FREE of green cheese psychological/behavioral assumptions.* If you think this equation is false you can try to empirically refute it.
+Here you have the First Economic Law which defines the measurable and testable economic relations for the elementary consumption economy which in turn are entirely FREE of green cheese psychological/behavioral assumptions.#1 If you think this equation is false you can try to empirically refute it.
 This is how science works.

 Einstein, A. (1934).
 On the Method of Theoretical Physics.
 Philosophy of Science, 1(2): 163–169.
 URL